I stayed at and reviewed the Grand Hyatt Melbourne on my recent trip to Melbourne.

-There are 2 entrances to the hotel.
-There is a pedestrian walking entrance on Collins Street which leads to the main lobby, and a vehicle drop-off foyer at the Russell Street entrance one floor below.
+There are two entrances to the hotel.
+A pedestrian walking entrance on Collins Street leads to the main lobby and a vehicle drop-off foyer at the Russell Street entrance one floor below.
 The decor in the lobby is luxurious, with a few artworks prominently featured.
-The hotel’s restaurants – Lobby Lounge and Collins Kitchen are opposite the check-in area, while the bars – Bistro bar and Ru-Co, are next to them, tucked in a corner.
+The hotel’s restaurants – Lobby Lounge and Collins Kitchen- are opposite the check-in area, while the bars – Bistro bar and Ru-Co- are tucked in a corner next to them.

-As a Diamond member, I used a Diamond Suite Upgrade in conjunction with my booking.
+As a Diamond member, I used a Diamond Suite Upgrade with my booking.
 This got me booked into the Grand Suite King on a high floor.
 The room was 80 sqm, with huge windows offering a great panoramic view of the city.
-The suite opened into the living room with a nice seating area, as well as a large work desk.
-There was a small bathroom next to the entrance as well as a closet that conceals the minibar and Nespresso machine.
+The suite opened into the living room with a nice seating area and a large work desk.
+There was a small bathroom next to the entrance and a closet that concealed the minibar and Nespresso machine.

 The bedroom was separated from the living room with a sliding door.
 There was also a small sofa set in the bedroom.
-At the back of the bedroom was the marble bathroom which featured a bathtub and a separate shower area.
-Toiletries were from June Jacobs, which is a common brand standard across most Grand Hyatts.
-As a Diamond member, I was also given a welcome amenity of grapes, a jar of salted nuts, and a bottle of wine.
+The marble bathroom featured a bathtub and a separate shower area at the back of the bedroom.
+Toiletries were from June Jacobs, a common brand standard across most Grand Hyatts.
+As a Diamond member, I have also given a welcome amenity of grapes, a jar of salted nuts, and a bottle of wine.

 The standard rooms in the hotel start from 33 sqm and are quite similar to the bedroom module of the suite.
 If possible, ask for a room on a higher floor with views of the CBD or the Yarra River.

 The hotel has a huge full-fledged gym that spans the entire 9th floor and more.
 The gym is called City Club Health & Fitness and has all the equipment and facilities that one would expect from a proper gym.
-It is open to hotel guests as well as external members 24 hours, although some parts of the gym close after certain hours.
+It is open to hotel guests and external members 24 hours, although some parts of the gym close after certain hours.

-The gym also has an indoor swimming pool, plunge pool, and jacuzzi next to the changing rooms which also contains a sauna and steam room.
+The gym also has an indoor swimming pool, plunge pool, and jacuzzi next to the changing rooms, which also contain a sauna and steam room.
 The spa treatment area is also located here.
-More impressively, you can also walk up a flight of stairs to get to the roof of the gym, where the basketball half-court, golf swinging areas, and tennis court are located.
-I really cannot remember the last time I was in a city hotel with both a basketball and tennis court together!
+More impressively, you can also walk up a flight of stairs to get to the gym’s roof, where the basketball half-court, golf swinging areas, and tennis court are located.
+I cannot remember the last time I was in a city hotel with a basketball and tennis court together!

 The hotel has a club lounge on the 31st floor.
-Entrance is available for guests who booked a club room and above, as well as Diamond members.
-The Grand Club Lounge is a huge long space, overlooking the Melbourne skyline.
-The entrance is right at the elevator lobby, with the reception desk in the middle of the club.
+Entrance is available for guests who booked a club room and above and Diamond members.
+The Grand Club Lounge is a huge long space overlooking the Melbourne skyline.
+The entrance is at the elevator lobby, with the reception desk in the middle of the club.
 Both left and right sides feature comfortable seating spaces.
 On the far left, there is also an impressive meeting boardroom.
 Both sides of the lounge also have a workstation near the bathrooms.

 In the evenings, the lounge serves food and drinks.
 Desserts are on the left side, while hot food and appetizers are on the right.
-In my time there, there were 2 red and 2 white wines available, and Chandon champagne.
-There was also a selection of beers and hard liquor, as well as regular drinks and a coffee machine.
+In my time there, two red and two white wines, and Chandon champagne, where available.
+There was also a selection of beers, hard liquor, regular drinks, and a coffee machine.
 The lounge also serves breakfast in the morning.
 Diamond members are entitled to breakfast here only.
 Eating in the hotel restaurant is an additional $20 USD surcharge.

-During my stay, I took the opportunity to have breakfast as well as dinner in the hotel’s signature restaurant, Collins Kitchen.
+During my stay, I had breakfast and dinner in the hotel’s signature restaurant, Collins Kitchen.
 The breakfast buffet spread was magnificent, with all the typical Australian hot breakfast food, cold cuts, cereal, and yogurts on display.
-There was also a row of Asian cuisine, as well as an eggs/omelet station and waffle/pancake station.
+There was also a row of Asian cuisine, an eggs/omelet station, and a waffle/pancake station.
 A small selection of gluten-free cakes and bread was also available.
 I also took the opportunity to order the classic Australian flat white coffee here.

 Most impressively, there is a smoothie station!
-The smoothie station has some ready-made smoothies prepared in a bottle to go, as well as the option to customize your own smoothie from the ingredients available.
-Breakfast was very popular and packed while I was staying at the hotel, but the service remained tip top.
+The smoothie station has some ready-made smoothies prepared in a bottle, as well as the option to customize your own smoothie from the available ingredients.
+Breakfast was popular and packed while I stayed at the hotel, but the service remained tip-top.

-Dinner time at Collins Kitchen was a different affair compared to the bustling mornings.
+Dinner time at Collins Kitchen was different from the bustling mornings.
 The restaurant environment is more upscale and quiet.
 The dinner menu features some seasonal items on top of the regular selections.
 A small selection of wine is listed on the menu, but a more extensive and separate wine menu is also available.

-The steak was done as well as one could hope for, with the outer layer grilled perfectly, while the middle still pink.
+The steak was done as well as one could hope for, with the outer layer grilled perfectly while the middle still pink.
 The sauces were also well-executed, with the chimichurri sauce providing a spicy kick to the meal.
-I also had the opportunity to chat with the sous chef, Jelena, who has worked her way up a long way from the Hyatts in Serbia and Dubai.
-She was friendly and explained the competitive dining scene in Melbourne as well as the seriousness in which the hotel took to procure their local ingredients.
+I also had the opportunity to chat with the sous chef, Jelena, who had worked her way up from the Hyatts in Serbia and Dubai.
+She was friendly and explained the competitive dining scene in Melbourne and the seriousness the hotel took to procure its local ingredients.

 For desserts, I ordered the signature dessert – “Living Grand” white chocolate sphere.
-This dessert comes with a white chocolate sphere sitting on a platform of crunchy puffed rice.
+This dessert comes with a white chocolate sphere on a crunchy puffed rice platform.
 The waiter then pours the passionfruit coulis onto the sphere, melting it away to reveal the inner goodies.
 This dessert was quite a fun spectacle to experience.
 Jelena explained that in the past, the hotel used to serve a version with regular chocolate and raspberry coulis as well.

 Overall, I thoroughly enjoyed my stay at the Grand Hyatt Melbourne.
-The hotel is in a prime location, has comprehensive facilities and great dining options.
+The hotel is in a prime location with comprehensive facilities and great dining options.
 The rooms are comfortable, and the Grand Club Lounge was a delight.
-I would not hesitate to stay here again when I come back to Melbourne.
+I would not hesitate to stay here again when I return to Melbourne.

 Read our latest Hyatt reviews and news & find out how to get a free upgrade, breakfast & free $100 USD credit at all Grand Hyatt hotels.